dentsucreativeuk/dev-standards/Admin/Git.md

 Consider this scenario:

 1. **developer A** branches from `main` into branch `XX001/dev-1-work` and produces a number of commits.
 2. **developer A** then needs the work reviewed.
-This branch is then merged into `development` and the work in that branch is deployed.
+This branch is then merged into `release/development` and the work in that branch is deployed.
-3. Some days later, **developer B** branches from `development` and creates `XX002/dev-2-work`.
+3. Some days later, **developer B** branches from `release/development` and creates `XX002/dev-2-work`.
 Commits are made, and then **developer B** also needs to deploy.
-The branch is then merged back into `development` and reviewed.
+The branch is then merged back into `release/development` and reviewed.
 4. **developer A's** work is delayed by three weeks.
 The client cannot put it live without sign off from another party.
 5. **developer B's** work is approved!
-The work is merged from `XX002/dev-2-work` into `production` and deployed.
+The work is merged from `XX002/dev-2-work` into `release/production` and deployed.
-6. The QA team notice that work done by **developer A** has been also put live, as it was within the `development` branch at the time **developer B** created their branch.
+6. The QA team notice that work done by **developer A** has been also put live, as it was within the `release/development` branch at the time **developer B** created their branch.
 7. The client calls, absolutely livid that the change has been put live, and the dev team have to scramble to figure out what went wrong.

 This is a rather extreme example, but not without precedent.
 The important thing to remember is that `main` is the only branch which contains work which is both complete and live, which is what will form the basis of all further work.

-### Why not use `production` instead of `main` as the root branch?
+### Why not use `release/production` instead of `main` as the root branch?

-It could be possible, and `production` is for all intents and purposes, and almost exact clone of main in terms of use, which means there are no technical limitations with using it in this way.

-However, `production` is a *target* branch, and should only be used as such in order to ensure deployments from that branch work well and that we can confidently compare it to the real production environments.
+The `release/production` branch is a release branch, which means it can contain the sum of many other branches not yet approved to be merged into `main`.
+Using `main` as the root branch for all new work ensure that only live, approved and fully tested work forms the basis of new commits.

 ### What is the importance of "merge commits"?

 When merging a branch into another, Git has a very useful feature to keep the branch topology tidy, called "fast forwards".
-If it determines the new commits are chronologically in advance of the tip of your target branch, it will simply "fast forward" the target to the tip of the new branch during a commit.
+If it determines the new commits are chronologically in advance of the tip of your release branch, it will simply "fast forward" the release to the tip of the new branch during a commit.
 This produces a nice clean history, especially when viewing in graph modes.
 Unfortunately, this has the added side effect of essentially wiping out the historical information of where a branch was created, which commits were made within it, and then when it was merged.

 The benefit to a merge commit, is that despite its tendency to produce more complex topology graphs, the history is retained and makes understanding the work which went into an old (often deleted) branch much easier.